 Rebound makes it possible to implement realistic animations for apps.
 These animated elements are following the physics laws as though being influenced by the spring force.

 The Rebound library is used by such giants as Evernote, LinkedIn, Slingshot, and others.

 The RippleEffect library also deserves your attention.
 Its essence corresponds to the name: it is designed to create a beautiful ripple effect.

 RippleEffect will help you make the interaction with the application more spectacular and impressive.
 So, you’ll improve the user's experience.

-The library is easy to customize, which means you’ll have no trouble to adapt it to your project.
+The library is easy to customize, which means you’ll have no trouble adapting it to your project.

 Of course, these 3 libraries are just a tiny part of a huge list, which is constantly expanding.
 You are free to find what seems most interesting to you.
-Or you can contact us: our experts'll be happy to make the animation you need.
+Or you can contact us: our experts will be happy to make the animation you need.

 How to choose the right animation tools